 1.3.2 Allocation of MSIDs

-Where an UMS is to be traded on a HH basis, the UMSO will obtain a unique MSID per UMS Certificate from SMRA.
+Where an UMS is to be traded on a HH basis, the UMSO will obtain a unique MSID per UMS Certificate from the LDSO.

-For all other UMS, a unique MSID per SSC per UMS Certificate will be provided by SMRA.
+For all other UMS, a unique MSID per SSC per UMS Certificate will be provided by the LDSO.

 1.3.3 Identification of SSCs, Profile Classes and AFYCs